 The bridge takes you right to the foot of the Marina Bay Sands Hotel (the one that looks like a giant ship).
 This hotel is the most popular one in Singapore as it features the world’s biggest rooftop infinity pool with breathtaking views over the Singapore skyline.
 Unfortunately the pool has been closed to the public, so you can only try it if you are a guest of the hotel.
 Although you have to pay big bucks for that as the rooms start from 550 Singapore dollars (400 USD) per night.

 4. Cloud Forest & Flower Dome

-Even if you have only 1 day in Singapore visiting the Cloud Forest and the Flower Dome is a real must-have!
+Even if you have only 1 day in Singapore, visiting the Cloud Forest and the Flower Dome is a real must.
 The tickets are a bit pricy as the admission for the two conservatories costs 28 Singapore dollars (20 USD) per person but it’s really worth every penny!

 The temperature inside the Cloud Forest Dome is between 23-25 degree Celsius with 80-90% humidity which is the perfect setting for the tropical plants.
 Compared to the heat outside you will probably feel really cold so make sure to have a light jacket or sweater with you!